The-Marcy-Lab-School/problem-set-2_5/problems/README.md

-# Problem Set 2.5
+# Problem Set 2.5 - JavaScript Array Fundamentals

+## Instructions

+For all the exercises below, you **may not** use the built in method you are trying to recreate.
+For example, you may not use the `Array.prototype.reverse` method in your implementation of `reverseArray()`.
+Likewise, you may not use **Array.prototype.indexOf** in your implementation of `indexOf()`.
+You *may* use other Array methods.

+**You should test and lint after every exercise** by running:
+ * `npm test` to test
+ * `./node_modules/.bin/eslint problems/exercises.js` to lint

-## JavaScript Array Fundamentals
+## Exercises

 1. Create a function named `shoutOut` that takes an array of items as an argument and logs all the items to the console.

-2. **Recreate `Array.prototype.reverse`**: Create a function named `reverseArray` that returns the contents of the array it receives as an argument, but with the values in reversed order.
-You may not use the `Array.prototype.reverse` method.
-This should be a _non-mutating_ method.
-Meaning the original array should not be changed.

-3. **Recreate `Array.prototype.indexOf`**: Create a function called `indexOf` that finds the first instance of a value in an array and returns the index position of the value, or -1 if the value is not in the array.
-The function should take two arguments: the value to search for, and the array to search. **Hint:** _Use the break keyword to exit the loop immediately when you find the first instance of the value._

-    Ex:
-    ```javascript
-    const friends = ['carmen', 'anne', 'steph', 'mark'];
-    indexOf('carmen'); // 0
-    indexOf('steph'); // 2
-    indexOf('reuben'); // -1
-    ```
-4. **Recreate `Array.prototype.join`**: Create a function called `join` that takes two arguments, an array and a _separator_.
-This function should return a string with all the elements of the array coerced to strings and concatenated together, separated by the _separator_.
-If no separator is given, the default separator should be a comma (`,`). **Hint**: You will have to use a default argument.

-    Ex:
-    ```javascript
-    join([true, "reuben", "maya", 21], "+"); // "true+reuben+maya+21"
-    join(['peter', 'paul', 'cielo'], "💪🏽"); // "peter💪🏽paul💪🏽cielo"
-    join(['javascript', 'html', 'css']); // "javascript,html,css"
-    ```

-5. **Recreate `Array.prototype.push`**: Write a function named `push` that accepts two arguments: an Array and any other value.
+2. **Recreate `Array.prototype.push`**: Write a function named `push` that accepts two arguments: an Array and any other value.
 The function should append the second argument to the end of the Array, and return the new length of the Array.

     Ex:
     ```javascript